andys8/smack-stack-overview/README.md

 <img width="300" src="https://github.com/andys8/smack-stack-overview/blob/master/img/spark.png?raw=true" alt="Spark">

-* Spark: Engine for large-scale data processing
-    * batch jobs
-    * Easy to use
-    * Faster than Hadoop MapReduce
-* Spark Streaming uses micro batches to address realtime usecases
-    * compare to real time processing like Apache Flink
-* Spark SQL: Sql like descriptive interface
+Spark is a engine for large-scale data processing and makes it easy to build parallel applications or batch jobs.
+An advantages over Hadoop MapReduce is superior performance.
+There is also support to query structured data using "Spark SQL".
+On the other hand, "Spark Streaming" addresses real time usecases.
+Incoming data is chunked into micro batches which will processed seperately.
+Due to batch processing architecture latency is in the order of seconds or minutes.
+In comparison: Stream processing frameworks like Apache Flink operate with millisecond latencies.

 ## Mesos